miketang84/lglib/doc/intro.md

 	local listb = List {1,2,3,4,5,6}

 `range(start, finish)` is a class method, where `start` parameter is optional, and its default value is 1.
 Both sides are inclusive and a sequence of integers from `start` to `finish` are generated.
 All others are object methods that operated on a specific object. `List:len()` returns the size/length of a list.
 From the perspective of performance, storing and maintaining a length parameter may be a better choice. `List:isEmpty()` checks whether a list is empty or not and `List:clear()` can clear all elements of list.
-The magic method `__eq()` tests whether two lists are equal or not, and can be written as l2 == l1.
+The magic method `__eq()` tests whether two lists are equal or not, and can be written as `l2 == l1`.
+For this magic method, there is the same issue of **value or reference** to be taken care of.
+That is all for the common part of APIs.

-mapn() and zip() CAN NOT be understood yet. transform() and map()

-@instance methods
-List:splice(idx, list)
-insert another *list* at the location *idx*

-List:sliceAssign(i1, i2, seq)
-assignment in the style of slicing
+For the array part of APIs, let's explain the basic operations firstly, that is, insert/delete/read/update.

-List:extend(another) [is a special case of List:splice(idx, list)] list expansion by another one, appending at the tail of "self" list. it can be written as lnew = l1 + l2.
+	List:splice(idx, list)   --insert another *list* at the location *idx* List:extend(another) [is a special case of List:splice(idx, list)] list expansion by another one, appending at the tail of "self" list. it can be written as lnew = l1 + l2.

-List:iremove (i)
-delete by index
+	List:iremove (i)  -- delete by index

-List:remove(x) [is a special csae of List:remove(x, numOfDeletion)] delete elements that have the value "x"
+	List:remove(x) 		-- [is a special csae of List:remove(x, numOfDeletion)] delete elements that have the value "x" List:chop(i1,i2)    -- deleted by indexing interval

-List:chop(i1,i2)
-deleted by indexing interval

 List:find(val, idx)
 starting from idx index and trying to find the first element with value=val